 Cons: Some devices are very expensive.

-Smart Counter offers a number of self-contained infrared people counters, which vary in price and capability.
-These devices can be easily purchased through retail outlets such as Amazon.
+People Counter Software offers a number of self-contained infrared people counters, which vary in price and capability.

 Cons: Limited data analysis compared to sensor-based solutions.

 When deciding on your target audience, think about your immediate goal for the digital signage system.
 For example, do you want to: